blackboard/anthologydevdocs/docs/archive/b2/getting-started/intro.md

 To learn more about creating Building Blocks, start [here](./first-steps.md).
-To see examples of Building Blocks that have already been created, take a look at released building blocks on the Blackboard Learn [extensions site](https://www.blackboardextensions.com/) which highlights
+To see examples of Building Blocks that have already been created, take a look at released building blocks on the Blackboard LMS [extensions site](https://www.blackboardextensions.com/) which highlights
 Building Blocks produced by Blackboard Partners, or take a look at open source projects contributed by the Learn developer community at OSCELOT's [projects](https://github.com/oscelot) site.

 ### Request a Developers License

-All Blackboard Learn clients receive a Blackboard developers license at no cost.
+All Blackboard LMS clients receive a Blackboard developers license at no cost.
 A developers license is a "small footprint" version of Blackboard with the Community and Content Management modules turned on.
 It can be run on a development server or even a virtual machine image for development purposes.